himal2007/himal2007.github.io/_pages/about.md

 ---

 💻 **Tools of the Trade:**
-- **Programming Languages:** R, Python, MATLAB, Bash, Julia, JavaScript, C, C++
+- **Programming Languages:** Python, R, bash, nextflow, snakemake, MATLAB, Julia, JavaScript, C, C++
 - **Skills:** Bioinformatic analysis, Population genetics, Landscape genetics, Spatial modelling, Statistical analysis

 ---

 **🌱 Curious Mind:** When I'm not delving into the molecular mysteries of pathogens, you might find me lost in the pages of a book.
-Currently, I'm navigating the historical adventures in "Measuring the World" by Daniel Kehlmann, a delightful escape that keeps me balanced and inspired.
+Currently, I'm currently reading *Mukam Ranamaidan* by Mohan Mainali, a delightful escape that keeps me balanced and inspired.

 ---

-**🌐 Connect with Me:** If you share my passion for bioinformatics or have a project that could use a touch of computational wizardry, let's connect and explore the endless possibilities of data-driven discovery.
+**🌐 Connect with Me:** If you share my passion for bioinformatics or have a project that we could colaborate on, let's connect.